Pertinax: Aftermath

-After Pertinax’s death, the Guard notoriously auctioned the throne, which was purchased by Didius Julianus.
-Julianus lasted only weeks before being replaced by Septimius Severus, who honoured Pertinax by executing his killers, securing his deification, and adopting “Pertinax” into his own name.
+After Pertinax's death, the Guard notoriously auctioned the throne, which was purchased by Didius Julianus.
+Julianus lasted only weeks before being replaced by Septimius Severus, who honoured Pertinax by executing his killers, securing his deification, and adopting "Pertinax" into his own name.

 Historical reputation

-Cassius Dio, who knew him personally, called him “an excellent and upright man” who governed with integrity and frugality.
+Cassius Dio, who knew him personally, called him "an excellent and upright man" who governed with integrity and frugality.
 He criticised only the haste of his reforms, which provoked resentment and led to his downfall.

 Later writers echoed this assessment.
 Niccolò Machiavelli cited him in The Prince as a good ruler fatally undermined by trying to reform corrupt soldiers too quickly.
-David Hume praised him as an “excellent prince”.
+David Hume praised him as an "excellent prince".
 In 1788, at the Virginia Ratifying Convention, John Dawson referred to Pertinax’s murder as a warning against standing armies.

 In popular culture

 The French journalist André Géraud (1882–1974) wrote under the pseudonym “Pertinax”.

 In the alternate history novel Romanitas by Sophia McDougall, Pertinax survives the coup and enacts reforms that preserve the Roman Empire into the modern age.

+The UK's oldest gorilla, Pertinax who died aged 42 at Paignton Zoo in Devon, was named after the emperor.